 - Software and hardware requirements – Prior to obtaining a signer’s consent, the company requesting the digital signature must disclose (to the signer) the specific hardware and software requirements that will be needed to properly execute the signature.
 They should know that a digital signature is being requested, and a certificate of security will be required to sign the document.

 - Record retention – The person or company requesting the digital signature must comply with state and federal laws governing record retention and agree to retain the digitally signed records in accordance with the law.

 Because digital signatures are less cost-effective and require more legwork than other methods of electronic signatures, it is often preferable for a company or individual to use a different electronic signature method.

-Creating valid, effective, and easy to understand electronic signatures is easy when you use Revv.
-The first step in creating documents that are ready to be electronically approved or signed is to determine what is actually needed.
+Creating valid, effective, and easy-to-understand electronic signatures is simple with Revv.
+The first step is to determine your need for creating documents ready to be electronically approved or signed.

 Some documents do not actually need an electronic signature.
-Because electronic signatures cost a little extra, it’s important to determine if the document you’re sending actually needs to be signed, approved, or simply accepted.
+Since electronic signatures cost a little extra, it’s important to determine if the document you’re sending actually needs to be signed, approved, or simply accepted.
 For instance, your consent forms, job offer letters, acknowledgment forms, etc. only need approval and acceptance.

 Examples of documents that may not need signatures include quotes, proposals, reimbursement forms, official notices, leave approvals, and more.
 On the other hand, all contracts and agreements are going to require a signature.

-If an electronic signature is definitely required, Revv can help you with that, too.
+If an electronic signature is definitely required, Revv can help you with that too.
 Creating an electronic signature with Revv is easy and can be done quickly, saving you time and requiring less from your recipient in terms of software and cost.
-If you’re confused at all, you can also request a demo or a tutorial to make sure that you have it all squared away.
+If you’re confused, you can also request a demo or a tutorial to ensure you are completely in control.
 Here’s how it works.